6 Ways to Create a Culture of Safety on Jobsites Part 2

 - Struck-by hazards will be reduced by meeting all heavy equipment requirements and hiring competent operators for vehicles.

 - To avoid electrocutions, workers should not operate portable electric tools unless they are double insulated or ground.

-The OSHA defense lawyers of Trent Cotney, P.A. are experts in OSHA law and can provide construction companies with counsel to avoid OSHA violations.
+The OSHA defense lawyers of Cotney Construction Law are experts in OSHA law and can provide construction companies with counsel to avoid OSHA violations.

 Workplace safety must start from top to bottom, with management leading the way.
 When workers see their supervisors striving to keep the jobsite safe, they’ll follow suit.
 Fewer accidents mean fewer delays, higher worker morale, lower insurance costs, and the avoidance of OSHA fines.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.